Al-Nasir Muhammad: Public works

 An-Nasir Muhammad's long reign marked the apogee of Mamluk power and the high-water mark of culture in Egypt since Ptolemaic Alexandria.
 Extraordinary public works were set in motion.
 He redug once again the canal connecting Alexandria with the Nile: it was opened to traffic in 1311 and required workforces on a Pharaonic scale.
 Some of his major works in Cairo were the huge square that was called al-Midan al-Nasiri.
 He also carried out significant constructions and expansions in the Citadel, including the Qasr al-Ablaq (Striped Palace), the Great Iwan, a new Friday mosque, and the Citadel's aqueduct system.
 In addition, he built madrasas, including his funerary madrasa at Bayn al-Qasrayn, built public baths, and renovated more than thirty mosques, which added to Cairo's rich fabric of Islamic architecture.
-His own Mosque in the Citadel which stands until today was decorated with stone brought in triumph from the ruined cathedral of Acre.
+His own Madrasa on al-Muizz Street which stands until today was decorated with a Gothic arch brought in triumph from the ruined cathedral of Acre by his brother Khalil.
 He also added to his father's complex of structures Cairo's first sabil, a fountain for the use of all, especially welcome to the poor who might not have access to a well.

-Account of Al-Malik An-Nasir in Ibn Battuta's book

-The famous traveller Ibn Battuta visited Cairo while al-Malik an-Nasir was the sultan.
-He related the following: